rodekruis/CommunityRisk/README.md

 Note that for this application v4.4.5 of Node was used.
 Current latest version v8.9.4 results in problems.
 In between versions may or may not be working.

 ### MongoDB & Robomongo
+* NOTE: MongoDB might not be needed any more: check first if everything works, without setting this up.
 * [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
 * Make sure you get Mongo running as a service: https://docs.mongodb.com/tutorials/install-mongodb-on-windows/ >> Section 'Configure a Windows service for MongoDB Community Edition'
 * if mongodb cannot run inside the virtualbox the problem might be related to disk space.
 Add smallfiles = true to /etc/mongodb.conf